 - there is blood in the stool

-After obtaining medical treatment for food poisoning, speak at once with an experienced Pasadena personal injury attorney.
-If you can prove that you suffered nourishment contaminating and that someone else’s negligence caused you to suffer food poisoning, you are entitled to reimbursement for your medical treatment and related expenses.
+After obtaining medical treatment for food poisoning, speak at once with a lawyer.
+If you can prove that you suffered nourishment contamination after food poisoning, you are entitled to reimbursement for your medical treatment and related expenses.
 If a death results from nourishment poisoning, a victim’s surviving family members may also have grounds to file a wrongful death claim.
 In most California nourishment contaminating cases, victims have two years from the date of the injury to file a lawsuit.

 The most frequent causes of food poisoning are E. coli, listeria, salmonella, norovirus, Hepatitis A, and the bacterium Clostridium perfringens.
 The Type C strain of Clostridium perfringens can cause a more serious condition – Pigbel Syndrome – that is sometimes deadly.
 Nourishment contaminating is surprisingly common.
 In Florida, 55 people suffered food contaminating at an office Christmas party last December, and 25 were hospitalized.
-If you are a victim of food poisoning in southern California, try to preserve and freeze a sample of the nourishment, keep any pertinent receipts, and contact an experienced Pasadena personal injury attorney as quickly as possible.
+If you are a victim of food poisoning in southern California, try to preserve and freeze a sample of the nourishment, keep any pertinent receipts, and contact our Pasadena wrongful death attorneys as quickly as possible.